Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Tail Risk Measures: Definitions and Notation

-Coherent risk measures provide a snapshot of potential perils based on current conditions.
-These measures fall short when applied to dynamic systems, such as those common in robotics, where risks and conditions vary with time. {\em dynamic coherent risk measures} extend beyond the static approach, taking into account the time-varying nature of risk.
+\begin{remark} In this review, we limit our focus to tail risk measures for robotics but we note that distributionally-robust optimization is another widely used measure of risk~\cite{rahimian2019distributionally, shapiro2021tutorial, safaoui2021riskaverserrtplanningnonlinear, RENGANATHAN2023103812, renganathan2020towards}.
+Some tail risk measures, like CVaR and EVaR, may have a distributionally-robust interpretation as well.
+Some methods that consider distributionally-robust formulations of tail risk measures are also discussed in this review. \end{remark} } Coherent risk measures provide a snapshot of potential perils based on current conditions.
+These measures fall short when applied to dynamic systems, such as those common in robotics, where risks and conditions vary with time. {\em Dynamic coherent risk measures} extend beyond the static approach, taking into account the time-varying nature of risk.
 They are particularly adept at characterizing the evolving risk landscape in dynamic environments.
 Dynamic risk measures continuously monitor and update risk assessments in response to changes in the system and its environment.
 This capability to adapt and provide a comprehensive understanding of risk in a fluctuating context aligns well with the realities of robotic operations in unstructured environments.
-To define these measures, we must first extend the traditional probability spaces mentioned previously.